Teppei-Deguchi/prj-weak-supervision/make_calc_data/README.md

 # Make calculated data

 ## 1.Make mutation data file
 Firstly, following commnad will generate all saturation mutations.
 Mutational data for test data can be excluded if you have.
-The mutation data will used following steps.
+The mutation data will be used following steps.
 ~~~
 cd dataset
 python make_mut_data.py \